SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Other Results

 \subsection{Constraint-wise violation analysis across Safe-RL algorithms}

-In the following subsection we interpret the plots that report the \emph{mean episode-level constraint breaches per epoch} observed during training with five safe-rl algorithms.
+In the following subsection we interpret the plots that report the \emph{mean episode-level constraint breaches per epoch} observed during training with eight Safe RL algorithms.
 To help the reader connect each trend to its control philosophy, we first give a concise description of every algorithm and its reward–cost balancing mechanism.

 \begin{itemize} \item \textbf{Constrained Policy Optimization (CPO):} At each update, CPO solves a small trust-region \emph{quadratic program} (QP) that maximizes expected return while ensuring the new policy remains within a cumulative-cost constraint set.
-This guarantees monotonic improvement in reward without violating the safety constraints.
+This provides theoretical guarantees of monotonic improvement under standard approximations in reward without violating the safety constraints.

 \item \textbf{Trust-Region Policy Optimization with a Lagrange Multiplier (TRPOLag):} TRPOLag enhances standard \emph{Trust-Region Policy Optimization} (TRPO) by introducing an on-policy Lagrange multiplier, updated after each batch.
 This multiplier penalizes excessive costs within the Kullback–Leibler trust region, balancing reward optimization and safety.